 Medium (Strong Community)

 Medium is a content publishing platform many people use as their primary blogging platform.
 It’s a great start because it has a built-in community.
-Yet, you don’t have control in its design, and you’re limited to just content.
+Yet, you don’t have control over its design, and you’re limited to just content.

 My Recommendation: Self-hosted WordPress

 WordPress is arguably the best place to start a blog and make money.
 You may find many tutorials and guides sharing how to set up a blog on WordPress — it’s because it’s such an excellent, flexible platform!

 All types of bloggers from niche hobbyists to corporate brands instantly love the WP themes, plugins, HTML codes, and basically, the full control over their blog.